gumaerc-testorg/cms.594-spring-2019/content/pages/lecture-notes.md

 ### Session activities:

-*   Part 1: Identifying a problem of practice: In your [design journal]({{< baseurl >}}/pages/projects/design-journal), working in your final project pairs (or individually), use the template to create four slides as follows:
+*   Part 1: Identifying a problem of practice: In your {{% resource_link ace93d2b-fbf7-732b-4baf-d796ac722cc5 "design journal" %}}, working in your final project pairs (or individually), use the template to create four slides as follows:
     1.  **Problem of practice:** state the educational problem of practice where your innovation provides a potential solution.
 You may include links to supporting evidence of the importance of this problem of practice (e.g. articles, blogs, media), images, and/or other supporting data;
     2.  **Existing solution:** how have others addressed this problem?
     3.  **Proposed solution:** describe how the proposed extension to your select mini-project can help with the problem of practice in a way that addresses limitations of or adds value to existing solutions.
 You may include sketches or images that can help others visualize your idea;